adamchalmers/blog/content/kubernetes-problems.md

 I've also started using [k9s], a nice terminal UI for Kubernetes.
 It's much easier than repeatedly typing `kubectl get pods`, copy the pod ID, then `kubectl describe pod <id>`.
 It's really made exploring my kubernetes projects much easier.

+[This article][systemd-k8s] by [Kris Nóva] is about the overlap between systemd and Kubernetes.
+I'd never thought about their similarities before, but I think she's right -- they're both trying to manage and schedule a lot of services with complex dependency chains.
+If you squint, Kubernetes is kind of like systemd, except it works across many different machines over a network, and the processes it manages are always in containers.
+Very thought-provoking article.

 ## Footnotes

 [^sidecars]: Why is the minimum unit of deployment one _or more_ containers?
 Why isn't there a way to specify just one container?
 Why would you want to deploy two containers in the same pod?
 Well, two reasons.
 Sometimes your container has a main service (e.g. your API server) and you want to run some auxiliary service too (e.g. to monitor it, or gather metrics/traces).
 You could do this by running a second service in the same container, but [that's not recommended][oneservicepercontainer].
 Instead, you can run the second service in its own container, in the same pod as your main service. k8s people call this the [Sidecar pattern].
 The key is that all the containers in a pod _share a network_.
 Each container has their own separate filesystem, mounts, process set, but they share a network.
 So your containers can address each other and send requests very easily, without any of the need for Network Policies or Services or DNS or load balancing we've seen above.
 Ivan Velichko has a [deep dive on this][podvscontainers] if you want to learn more.

+[^docker]: Docker is the most popular container engine, but it's not the only one!
+Containers as a technology predated Docker, but Docker's method for building and running containers was much more user-friendly than its predecessors.
+For more, I recommend this [Increment article][primer-on-containerization]

+[^lb]: "Basic load balancing" just means Kubernetes will send traffic approximately uniformly across the available pods.
+If a pod goes down, traffic will be distributed among the remaining pods.
+If you want something more complex, you'll need a more complex solution.
+You might, for example, want a "sticky" load balancer that consistently routes the same host to the same backend pod.
+Or a load balancer that routes 5% of traffic to a special "canary" pod running the latest release, to check it's healthy before it rolls out widely.
+Or a smart load balancer that tries to steer traffic towards underutilized pods with more available resources.
+But again, you'll need to build a specific solution for that.
+By the time you're worrying about those problems, hopefully you won't need this article :)

 ---